InMobi

 ACT hold on to upset Sydney Sixers at North Sydney Oval

-The ACT Meteors have kicked off its Spring Challenge campaign with an upset win over the Sydney Sixers.
+The ACT Meteors have kicked off their Spring Challenge campaign with an upset win over the Sydney Sixers.

-Sixers wunderkid Caoimhe Bray, playing her first game in Sixers colours at just 15-years-old, was the pick of the Sixers bowlers taking two wickets from her four overs.
+Sixers wunderkind Caoimhe Bray, playing her first game in Sixers colours at just 15 years old, was the pick of the Sixers bowlers taking 2-19 from her four overs.

-The Sixers looked to be on track to chase down the Meteors total until the Meteors broke through for the wicket of Mathilda Carmichael (27) in the ninth over.
+The Sixers looked to be on track to chase down the total, until the Meteors broke through to claim the key wicket of Mathilda Carmichael (27) in the ninth over.

 Opener Kate Pelle kept the Sixers in the box set but after she was dismissed for 56 in the 17th over, the Sixers fell behind the run rate and it was made more difficult when they went on to lose two wickets for two runs in the final two overs.